shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-scenarios-overview.md

 ---
 title: Working With Scenarios Overview
-description: Learn how Scenario Manager can be used to run simulations, troubleshoot order line delivery, solve order line pacing issues and analyze a proposal. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Learn the different functionalities of a Scenario Manager in this page. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---